Doctor insights on:

 - Effects of low-calorie diets on periods

-- Does diet affect the menstrual cycle?
+- Can drinking alcohol affect your menstrual cycle?

-- Can stress affect your menstrual cycle?
+- Can thyroid problems affect your menstrual cycle?

-- Does exercise affect your menstrual cycle?
+- Can surgery affect your menstrual cycle?

 - Does your menstrual cycle affect blood pressure?